dhellmann/pymotw/PyMOTW/exceptions/index.rst

 StandardError
 -------------

-Base class for builtin exceptions used in the standard library.
+Base class for built-in exceptions used in the standard library.

 ArithmeticError
 ---------------